-- 5.10 If, as at the actual DSP settlement date for a transfer property: - 5.10.1 the outgoings for the property pre-paid by the Crown for any period after that date exceed the incomings received by the Crown for any period after that date, Te Kāhui must pay the amount of the excess to the Crown; or - 5.10.2 the incomings for the property received by the Crown for any period after that date exceed the outgoings for the property pre-paid by the Crown for any period after that date, the Crown must pay the amount of the excess to Te Kāhui. - 5.11 The outgoings for a transfer property for the purposes of paragraph 5.10 do not include insurance premiums and Te Kāhui are not required to take over from the Crown any contract of insurance in relation to the property. - 5.12 An amount payable under paragraph 5.10 in relation to a transfer property must be paid on the actual DSP settlement date for the property. - 5.13 The Crown must, before the actual DSP settlement date for a transfer property, provide Te Kāhui with a written statement calculating the amount payable by Te Kāhui or the Crown under paragraph 5.10.
+- 5.10 If, as at the actual DSP settlement date for a transfer property, - 5.10.1 the outgoings for the property pre-paid by the Crown for any period after that date exceed the incomings received by the Crown for any period after that date, the governance entity must pay the amount of the excess to the Crown; or - 5.10.2 the incomings for the property received by the Crown for any period after that date exceed the outgoings for the property pre-paid by the Crown for any period after that date, the Crown must pay the amount of the excess to the governance entity. - 5.11 The outgoings for a transfer property for the purposes of paragraph 5.10 do not include insurance premiums and the governance entity is not required to take over from the Crown any contract of insurance in relation to the property. - 5.12 An amount payable under paragraph 5.10 in relation to a transfer property must be paid on the actual DSP settlement date for the property. - 5.13 The Crown must, before the actual DSP settlement date for a transfer property, provide the governance entity with a written statement calculating the amount payable by the governance entity or the Crown under paragraph 5.10.

-FIXTURES, FITTINGS AND CHATTELS
+FIXTURES, FITTINGS, AND CHATTELS